 It's Weed Week, so we're lighting up a monster joint and celebrating all things marijuana.
-In honour of the occasion, we had a metalhead who doesn't smoke weed rank stoner metal albums.
+In honor of the occasion, we had a metalhead who doesn't smoke weed rank stoner metal albums.
 We also had a stoner who doesn't listen to metal rank stoner metal albums.
 Read on for the latter.

 In high school, I was a wannabe DJ Clue.
 Not for trying to be an actual DJ, but because I was making mixtapes on a weekly basis.
 Every week I would fish around on Limewire, Myspace, Imeem, and anywhere else for a combination of hot new rap or deep cuts from essential artists.
 Then I would throw the tracks in Windows Media Player and burn 10 copies of each, all to push onto my friends and people I thought would appreciate them.
 It would be any combination of Mike Jones freestyles, Three 6 Mafia mixtape material, something from Cam'ron's Roc-A-Fella period, and whatever else I was feeling at the time.